-Often thought as just for women, there are many sex toys designed for male pleasure too.
-From vibrating constriction rings to make your erection larger and last longer to male vibrators and masturbation sleeves that mimic the sensations felt during sexual intercourse.
+There are many sex toys designed for penile pleasure too.
+From vibrating constriction rings to make your erection larger and last longer to vibrators and masturbation sleeves that mimic the sensations felt during sexual intercourse.

 Prostate massagers not only help you enjoy powerful prostate orgasms but also improve your prostate health by flushing out static fluid that can build up and lead to an enlarged prostate which can feel painful and cause urinary issues.

-You could choose a vibrating cock ring that offers both male and female sexual stimulation.
+You could choose a vibrating cock ring that offers sexual stimulation for you both.
 Worn on the penis during sex, the vibrating nub of the ring sits snugly against the clitoris and makes the erection bigger and firmer, providing intense sexual stimulation for both of you.